 When it comes to beauty, we all wish we had a direct line to the pros to learn the latest secrets of the trade.
 Well, we created our own dial-in, reaching out to dozens of experts for their insider know-how and grooming wisdom.
 We asked our burning questions like how to choose the right eyebrow color, how to make foundation thicker, and how to keep mascara from clumping.
-Read on for 30 of the most unique tips we heard—and the ones you can actually use!
+Read on for 30 beauty tips from stylists and experts—and you can actually use them!

 "Put aluminum foil in the freezer.
 Once chilled, apply cold sheets of foil to your face.
 The cold foil will reduce puffiness and tighten pores."